rpeszek/my-blogs/posts/2022-01-10-ts-types-part3.md

 eq({bye: "world"}, {hello: "world"})  //NOTE we lost the (possibly erronious) type safety preventing {bye: "world"} === {hello: "world"}
 ```

+How come these compile?
 These are all different types but TS can unify them into a supertype (next section will discuss it).
 These are all legitimate statements.
 Unfortunately, the type safety has been lost.
 This explains why the semantic narrowing
 around the `===` operator is needed.
-It is needed because structual subtyping can unify types even if types are very different.
+It is needed because structural subtyping can unify types even if types are very different.

 However, quirkiness alert, these do not compile: